Child Death

 Airedale NHS Foundation Trust

-Concerns summary Inadequate assessment and communication of maternal risks led to delays in monitoring and expediting delivery.
+Concerns summary (AI summary) Inadequate assessment and communication of maternal risks led to delays in monitoring and expediting delivery.
 Poor communication and absence of policy between consultants during a time-critical spinal anaesthetic procedure also caused significant delays.

 Aviva Otte, Oscar Barker and Yousef Al-Kharboush